Explicit subconvexity for $\mathrm{GL}_2$: Abstract

 \section{Abstract}

 We make the subconvex exponent for $\mathrm{GL}_2$ cuspidal representation in the work of Michel \& Venkatesh explicit.
 The result depends on an effective dependence on the ``fixed'' $\mathrm{GL}_2$ representation in our former work on the subconvex bounds for twists by Hecke characters, which in turn depends on the $\mathrm{L}^4$-norm of the test function.
-We also give some applications of our results, including a new bound of the error term in the expansion of the partition function due to Rademacher.